Learn the Ways to Pay for Alzheimer’s and Dementia Care

 - Gross income minus certain expenses

-- Certain expenses includes un-reimbursed medical expenses for both the veteran and his household, as well as certain educational expenses.
+- Certain expenses include unreimbursed medical expenses for both the veteran and his household, as well as certain educational expenses.

 - Net Worth Limitation

-- Aside from certain items that are exempt, such as your house, car, etc., the maximum value of one’s assets they can generally have is between $50,000 and $80,000.
+- Aside from certain items that are exempt, such as your house, car, etc., the maximum value of one’s assets they can generally have up to $130,380.
 This includes savings accounts and assets, such as investments.
-Keep in mind this is just an estimate and various factors will be included in this determination.
+Keep in mind various factors will be included in this determination.

 |SITUATION||MAXIMUM ANNUAL PENSION RATE||MAXIMUM MONTHLY AMOUNT RECEIVED|